Henry C. Yuen

 Henry Che-Chuen Yuen (Chinese: 袁子春; born 7 April 1948, in Shanghai, China) is a founder and former CEO of Gemstar-TV Guide International.
 He has a PhD in applied mathematics from Caltech.
 He worked briefly at Caltech and New York University, then obtained a law degree from Loyola Law School.

 He founded Gemstar in 1986.
-He was called a "patent terrorist" for his aggressive litigation regarding the company's patent portfolio.
+Called a "patent terrorist" for his aggressive litigation regarding the company's patent portfolio, he was also lauded as "the Bill Gates of TV", even negotiating a generous settlement with Microsoft for per-unit royalties and advertising revenue from Microsoft's WebTV and Ultimate TV set-top boxes.
+Commenting in 2001 on his approach to business, he remarked: "In business, where I am right now, the only rules that exist are the ones you make."

 After he merged Gemstar with TV Guide - he became notorious for constructing irrational and obscure business plans that had no relevance and relationship with the realities of the media business.